Revlin/SimEdit/README.txt

 TAB 	- Switch between normal and alpha mode, in order to edit the alpha channel of a texture using grayscale marks (white is opaque; black is transparent)

+O	- Open file (which has been placed in the appropriate folder, i.e. "./data/...") or initiate a New file with the given name

 G 	- Grab color from canvas

 Shift + G 	- Grab grayscale value from canvas